NebraLtd/Smart-LoRa-Gateway/Documentation/Nebra-Smart-Gateway-Datasheet-manual.md

 Then with your N Connector we recommend applying a slight bit of 3 In 1 Oil or WD40 to the thread, and then carefully screw through the case hand tight to begin with.
 Take care with the cable to ensure it doesn't get damaged.

-Finally once hand tight with a self grip plier carefully turn approximately 1/4 of a turn to ensure the washer seals the connection.
+Finally once hand tight with a self grip pliers carefully turn approximately 1/4 of a turn to ensure the washer seals the connection.

-Repeat for each antenna
+Repeat for each antenna.

 #### Step 4 - Mainboard Fitting
 Onto the mainboard, this fits in "upside down" where the RJ45 connector is facing the top of the case.